 After Fahrenheit's death these fixed points were changed so that the scale bearing his name now has only two, more sensible fixed points.
-The normal freezing point of water stayed at the 32℉ but the saltwater and body heat points were dropped in favor of an upper fixed point of 212℉ at the normal boiling point of water.
-This divided the fundamental interval up into 180 degrees, which was an easy number to work with.
+The normal freezing point of water stayed at the 32 °F but the saltwater and body heat points were dropped in favor of an upper fixed point of 212 °F at the normal boiling point of water.
+This divided the fundamental interval into 180 degrees, which was a tolerable number to work with.
 Dividing an interval up into halves or thirds (or powers of halves and thirds) is not that bad.
 It's fifths that are the real challenge.
-The factors of 96 are 2, 2, 2, 2, 2, 3; which is devoid of the terrible fives.
-The factors of 180 are 2, 2, 3, 3, 5; which still includes a five, but at least there's only one.
-The factors of 100 are 2, 2, 5, 5; which has twice as many fives in it and thus twice the headaches.
+The factors of 96 are 2, 2, 2, 2, 2, 3; which is devoid of the dreaded fives.
+The factors of 180 are 2, 2, 3, 3, 5; which includes a five, but at least there's only one.
+The factors of 100 are 2, 2, 5, 5; which has twice as many fives as 180 and thus twice the dread.

 Since there are one hundred degrees between the two reference points, the the names degree centigrade and centesimal degree were used as well as the name degree Celsius.
 In 1948 these alternate names were dropped and degree Celsius was chosen as the official name.
 This was done to honor Celsius for his work in designing the original system and to avoid inconsistent use of the prefix centi.
 The name "centigrade" implies that there is a unit called the "grade".

-William Thomson a.k.a.
-Lord Kelvin (1824-1907) Ireland-Scotland suggests the first absolute temperature scale.
-Rudolph Julius Emanuel Gottlieb a.k.a.
-Clausius (1822-1888) Germany suggested that the scale be modified so that the size of one degree on Thomson's scale was the same as one centigrade degree.
+William Thomson, Lord Kelvin (1824–1907) Ireland–Scotland suggests the first absolute temperature scale.
+Rudolf Clausius (1822–1888) Germany suggested that the scale be modified so that the size of one degree on Thomson's scale was the same as one centigrade degree.

 |~1032||planck temperature, upper limit of temperature|